450956874566789892346678000000000000/GlobalLogicTask/README.md

 Function:  Process
   called every 100 ms, inserts input character to buffer and check for sequence "GLROX", letters between are allowed.
 Parameters :
-  input : character from input
+  input : character from input.
-  buffer: array of characters received
+  buffer: array of characters received.
-  position: counter of positions in buffer
+  position: counter of positions in buffer.

 Return value :
   returns: none